nickbattle/vdmj/examples/quickcheck/README.md

-# discharge
+# QuickCheck

-This project contains a simple example of VDMJ plugin.
+This project contains a simple example of VDMJ plugin to quickly check proof obligations.

 The plugin registers uses a file of "ranges" to specify the values to give to type binds in a proof obligation.
 It then evaluates the PO, which would normally not be executable because of the type binds, using the range